What Do Home Inspectors Look for in Ontario?

 The Grounds: Beyond the Home

-Inspectors look for tripping hazards on walkways and driveways and assess the condition of decks and patios.
-Fences are checked for stability, and any landscaping elements close to the house (like trees) are evaluated for potential impact on the house.
+Inspectors look for tripping hazards on walkways and driveways, such as cracks, uneven surfaces, or poor drainage.
+They assess the condition of decks and patios, checking for rot, loose railings, or structural instability that could pose a safety risk.
+Fences are checked for stability and signs of disrepair, and any landscaping elements close to the house (like large trees or overgrown shrubs) are evaluated for their potential impact on the house’s foundation or roof.
+They ensure the exterior elements complement the home and pose no immediate threats.

 Septic System

-If the property has a septic system, it’s often recommended to have it separately inspected.
-This involves checking the tank, pump, and field for proper functionality and condition.
+If the property has a septic system, you should often have it separately inspected by a specialized professional.
+This involves checking the tank, pump, and field for proper functionality, condition, and any signs of failure or overflow.
+A malfunctioning septic system can lead to significant health and environmental hazards, as well as very costly repairs.

 Radon Testing

-Radon is a radioactive gas that’s present in many homes.
-High levels can pose health risks.
-Many home inspectors offer radon testing as an add-on service, giving homeowners peace of mind.
+Radon is a naturally occurring radioactive gas that you cannot see, smell, or taste, but it can be present in many homes at high levels.
+High levels can pose significant long-term health risks, particularly an increased risk of lung cancer.
+Many home inspectors offer radon testing as an add-on service, or you can hire a separate professional for this, giving homeowners peace of mind and informing them if mitigation measures are necessary.

 Asbestos and Lead